stavarengo/travel-sorter/README.md

 - `400 - Bad Request`: If the journey ends in the same place it starts.
 - `500 - Bad Request`: If an unexpected error occurs.

+## Composer Scripts

+The `travel-sorter` defines three composer scripts, as follow:
+- **`serve`**: Start PHP's built-in web server on the port 4000.
+- **`test`**: Run all unit tests.
+- **`test-coverage`**: Run all unit tests and generates a code coverage report in HTML format in the folder `test-coverage`.
+Please note that this functionality is only available when the tokenizer and Xdebug extensions are installed.

 [PHPUnit]: https://phpunit.de/
 [`POST /api/sort`]: #post-sort